 Form 1098-T indicates which expenses you paid that are qualified as educational expenses under IRS rules.
 If the school didn't send you a 1098-T, don’t panic.
 You can still file eligible education expenses on your federal income tax return.
-While the IRS usually requires a Form 1098-T for a student to claim the education credit, that’s not the case for tax years 2017 and 2018 under certain circumstances.
+While the IRS usually requires a Form 1098-T for a student to claim the education credit, that’s not the case for the tax year 2018 under certain circumstances.

 If you did not receive your IRS Form 1098-T from your school, you can still claim education credits and expenses, as long as you have records that prove you're qualified to claim them.

-Beginning with tax year 2017, an eligible educational institutional does not have to send a student Form 1098-T when any of these situations exist:
+For the tax year 2018, an eligible educational institutional does not have to send a student Form 1098-T when any of these situations exist:

 - The student is a nonresident alien.
 However, the student can request that the school file the form.